-- Revised Certified IDR Entities Guidance and Revised IDR Disputing Parties Guidance, which provide updates to conform with the recent Texas Medical Ass’n, et al. v United States Department of Health and Human Services, et al. decision and provide further direction to certified IDR entities and disputing parties about the Federal IDR process.
+- Revised Certified IDR Entities Guidance and Revised IDR Disputing Parties Guidance: Provides updates to conform with the recent Texas Medical Ass’n, et al. v United States Department of Health and Human Services, et al. decision and provide further direction to certified IDR entities and disputing parties about the Federal IDR process.

 - FAQs Related to IDR and Notice and Consent: CMS has provided FAQs which will be updated covering the IDR and Notice and Consent Process.

 - List of Independent Dispute Resolution Entities: This list includes the organizations certified to serve as IDR entities in the federal dispute resolution process between health plans and providers.
 The application process for IDR entities remains open and the list will be updated on a rolling basis.